Standard Arabic or Local Dialect – Which Should You Learn First?

 So when you are making a note of vocabulary, pick one way to represent sounds not in English (such as in the Wikipedia link above), and learn it that way.
 If you write to your teacher, type a Romanized version.

 All my flashcards in Anki where representing vocabulary using Romanized script rather than Arabic.

 Do indeed learn Arabic script though!
-It’s just a few hours work (more on that in another post) and you are done.
+It's just a few hours work, and you are done.
 But initially, as a traveller you only need this for recognition, such as in signs and menus.
 Reading novels and newspapers can come later.

-3. When you reach a comfortable conversational stage, but still with grammar mistakes, then see if you can find a good grammar explanation just about the dialect, and if possible one that is written in Romanized script so you can process the dialect more efficiently.
+- When you reach a comfortable conversational stage, but still have plenty of grammar mistakes, then see if you can find a good grammar explanation just about the dialect, and if possible one that is written in Romanized script so you can process the dialect more efficiently.
 Lacking this, see if you can find a good teacher that can train you with lots of grammar-focused exercises to do in your spare time, based on the biggest mistakes you are making.